FTSE edges down from 1-year high, earnings weigh

 Securequity.

-But he said further rises could be on the cards, with 6,900
+But he said further upside could be on the cards, with 6,900

 a target in the next few weeks.